LearnBoost/cluster/docs/api.md

 ### Plugins

- A plugin simple a function that accepts the `master` process.
+ A plugin is simply a function that accepts the `master` process.
 Most plugin functions _return_ another anonymous function, allowing them to accept options, for example:

     function myPlugin(path){
       return function(master) {